Any laser engraver can cut soft woods, acrylic, and other soft materials. But metal laser engraving, marking or etching is a whole new challenge.

 Though, compromising color/contrast of the engraving can lead to faster engraving speeds.
 Generally, higher engraving speeds create white marks, and slow speeds mark it black.

 Fiber lasers can mark and engrave on metals like brass and copper, with uses in musical instruments, jewelry, plumbing, tubing and pipes, nuts and bolts, and many electronics.

 Copper is a soft metal that conducts heat well, and isn’t too difficult to engrave.
 You can etch brass and create dark marks due to its low melting point and high thermal and electric conductivity.

 You can read more about copper and brass engraving here.

 Titanium can be marked, etched and engraved.
-Frequently used in jewelry, services like Ti2Titanium’s laser engraving service let you engrave a name, date, fingerprint, symbol, or any other sentimental design onto jewelry via metal laser engraving.
+Frequently used in jewelry, laser engraving services let you engrave a name, date, fingerprint, symbol, or any other sentimental design onto jewelry via metal laser engraving.

 Fiber lasers can engrave on titanium sheets for uses such as in attractive metal sign creation for small businesses, with a good example shown below:

 Gold & Silver — Laser Engraving Precious Metals